 The death of a loved one is not the end of their legacy.
 Their passing frequently involves the process of probate to secure their family’s welfare in terms of the distribution of assets and the care of underaged children and vulnerable adults.
 Remaining family members often turn to a qualified probate attorney to ensure proper execution of a will or administration of a trust.

-At Bottimore & Associates, P.L.L.C., we protect the interests of families with more than 40 years of combined experience.
+At Bottimore & Associates, P.L.L.C., we protect the interests of families with over 30 years of experience.
 In our Tacoma office, we have addressed the concerns and protected the rights of beneficiaries, executors, and guardians and wards, looking for favorable resolutions to their matters.

 The Relationship Between Wills and Guardianships